conduktor/conduktor-docs/docs/platform/troubleshooting/debugging.md

 finally, you can get the archive created and send it to `support@conduktor.io` with a description of the issue you are facing

-## 3. Manually debug Conduktor Platform
+## 3. Manually debug Conduktor Console

 ### Check services within the Conduktor-platform container